 That is not a good idea, because there are times when the added light of the high beam is necessary.

-I decided the replace the unit complete.
+I decided to replace the unit complete.
 So into the trash can it went:

 After some research online, and visiting the Comagination website that doesn't work any more, I found that they are likely out of business.
 I researched other brands on webBikeWorld and decided that Kisan might be a good alternative.